adam-maj/tiny-gpu/README.md

 - [ ] Add basic memory coalescing
 - [ ] Add basic pipelining
 - [ ] Write a basic graphics kernel or add simple graphics hardware to demonstrate graphics functionality

+**For anyone curious to play around or make a contribution, feel free to put up a PR with any improvements you'd like to add 😄**